Dinner with Friends Abroad

 Included Meals: Breakfast, Lunch, Dinner

-After breakfast at the hotel, transfer independently to Biarritz airport or the train station for your journey home.
+After breakfast at the hotel, transfer independently to Naples airport for your journey home.

 Included Meals: Breakfast